kodecocodes/i9t/multitasking/multitasking.markdown

 ## Adaptive presentation

 Continue your evaluation of the app: this time with the device in landscape orientation and the Split View at 33%, tap the **Photo Library** bar button.
-You'll see the following popover:***
+You'll see the following popover:

 ![bordered ipad](images/mt091.png)

-With popover still visible, drag the divider further to the left so that the screen is divided in half between the two apps.
+With the popover still visible, drag the divider further to the left so the screen is evenly divided between the two apps:

 ![bordered ipad](images/mt092.png)

-You notice that the popover automatically turns into a modal view.
-When you drag the divider to 50%, the horizontal size class of the app changes from regular to compact.
-In this situation the default behavior of UIKit is to present a popover as a modal view, but this is not exactly what you want.
+The popover automatically turned into a modal view without any action on your part; dragging the divider to 50% changes the horizontal size class of the app from regular to compact.
+That's neat, but it's not quite the functionality you're looking for.

-You want to present Photo Library modally only if the app is in slide over mode or it is the secondary app in 33% Split View, similar to an iPhone screen size.
-You get to this size if your app is opened in the Slide Over.
+Instead, you want to present your Photo Library in a modal fashionn _only_ when the app is in Slide Over mode, or when it's the secondary app in 33% Split View mode; Your app assumes the smaller size when it's opened in the Slide Over.
+[TODO: FPE: Previous sentence was unclear when I edited it, please check for technical accuracy.]
 But at 50%, you'd still rather present the Photo Library in a popover.

-In iOS 8 Apple introduced `UIPopoverPresentationController` to manage the display of content in a popover.
-You use `UIPopoverPresentationController` along with `UIModalPresentationPopover` presentation style to present popovers.
-You can intercept the presentation and customize by using `UIPopoverPresentationControllerDelegate` callbacks.
+iOS 8 introduced `UIPopoverPresentationController` to manage the display of the content in a popover; you use it along with the `UIModalPresentationPopover` presentation style to present popovers.
+However, you can intercept the presentation and customize it with `UIPopoverPresentationControllerDelegate` callbacks.

-Open **LogsViewController.swift** and add a class extension at the end of the file:
+Open **LogsViewController.swift** and add the following class extension to the end of the file:

 ```swift
 extension LogsViewController : UIPopoverPresentationControllerDelegate {